Mkhsx64/ff-autoAFK/README.md

 ff-autoAFK

 Python utility to keep you from getting logged out of FFXIV during limited expansion windows that have unreasonable afk timers.
+Works for Windows and Mac machines.